sergiocollado/potpourri/Notes_on_Linux/Notes_on_testing_Linux.md

    # executables are created in 0=/tmp/kselftest/timers
 ```

-### install kselftest
+### Install kselftest

-The tests can be installed anywhwere you want.
+The tests can be installed anywhere you want.
 The kselftest_install.sh creates run_kselftest.sh, the script provides all the enviroment to run the test.

 ```
 .cd tools/testing/selftests